 Anne can’t move any part of her body but her eyes and mouth, and she can turn her head 45 degrees.
 She knows no one.
-She sleeps 18+hrs/day.
+She sleeps 18+ hours per day.
 Anne’s husband, Paul, decides she will spend her last days in the familiar comfort of her own home, and he and the family convert the dining room into a hospital room.
-Hospice supplies a hospital bed and hospital table, an oxygen generator, and Hoyer lift to move her, and a 24/7 caregiver is brought in.
+Hospice supplies a hospital bed and hospital table, an oxygen generator, and a Hoyer lift to move her, and a 24/7 caregiver is brought in.

-Fast forward nine months to July 2, 2011.
+July 2, 2011: Fast forward nine months.
 Anne is released from St. Francis Hospital’s Home Care since she is no longer officially homebound; she gets out daily (weather permitting) for fresh air with her husband Paul.
 At 89, he prides himself on pushing her wheelchair around the lake where they have lived for the past 49 years, as often as three times a day.

-The only factor that changed in Anne’s care after her return to her home with Hospice care was nutrition.
-Feeding her blended raw fruits and vegetables, thickened fruit and vegetable juices with lots of prunes and hydration ensured her system could evacuate.
-Vegetables included celery and parsley for cleansing, carrots/ beets for sweetness, cucumbers and leafy greens for alkalinity.
+The only factor that changed in Anne’s care after her return to her home with hospice care was nutrition.
+Feeding her blended raw fruits and vegetables, thickened fruit and vegetable juices with lots of prunes, and hydration ensured her system could evacuate.
+Vegetables included celery and parsley for cleansing, carrots/beets for sweetness, and cucumbers and leafy greens for alkalinity.
 Fruits included pineapple and papaya for digestion, bananas for some sweetness, and fresh or frozen berries or any other fresh produce that could be added to her VitaMix™ blender meals and smoothies to make them tasty.

 April 2012: Anne and Paul celebrate their 67th Wedding Anniversary.
 Neither Anne nor Paul experience any body aches or pains, and take no pain medications whatsoever.
 Anne stands up on her own for the first time without assistance.
 She wants to walk again on her own and based upon her last 21 months of steady recovery, the bets are she will accomplish this goal before Paul turns 90 in August.

 Anne’s memory continues to return, along with her sense of humor, dry wit, and perfect timing.
 She still drinks fresh juices and smoothies even though she can chew all types of food and swallows water easily.
 Her vitality, from this fresh fruit/veggie juice lifestyle has kept all her systems working very well and her skin tone is clear and rosy.
-The number of prescriptions she takes has dropped from 8 pre-Hospice to just 3 afterward.
+The number of prescriptions she takes has dropped from eight pre-hospice to just three afterward.

-November 4, 2014 Anne quietly passes on with her husband Paul at her side after 4+ wonderful years together beyond the medical diagnosis of only 2 weeks to live in 2010.
+November 4, 2014: Anne quietly passes on with her husband Paul at her side after more than four wonderful years together beyond the medical diagnosis of only two weeks to live in 2010.